 My official bio

 Gail D. Villanueva is a Filipino writer and artist based in the Philippines.
-She is the author of the 2023 Panda Book Awards shortlist title, Sugar and Spite (Scholastic, 2021), and the upcoming Lulu Sinagtala and the Tagalog Gods series (HarperCollins, 2023).
-Her debut novel, My Fate According to the Butterfly (Scholastic, 2019), was named a Best Book of the Year by Kirkus Reviews, an Amazon Best Book of the Month Editor’s Pick, a NCSS-CBC Notable Social Studies Trade Book for Young People, and a 2023 Sakura Medal nominee.
+She is the author of the Lulu Sinagtala and the Tagalog Gods series (HarperCollins) and the Panda Book Awards shortlist title, Sugar and Spite (Scholastic).
+Her debut novel, My Fate According to the Butterfly (Scholastic), was named a Best Book of the Year by Kirkus Reviews, an Amazon Best Book of the Month Editor’s Pick, a NCSS-CBC Notable Social Studies Trade Book for Young People, and a Sakura Medal nominee.
 Gail was born in Manila but was raised in Quezon City.
-She and her husband currently live in Rizal with their many pets—dogs, ducks, turtles, cats, and random birds they befriend in the backyard.
+She and her husband currently live in Rizal with their many pets—dogs, ducks, fish, bunnies, turtles, cats, and random birds they befriend in the backyard.
 Learn more at www.gaildvillanueva.com.

 More about me

 My fiction is represented by the amazing Alyssa Eisner Henkin of Birch Path Literary.

 I co-founded the Philippine Blog Awards when I used to blog a lot.
 I still do, but not so much anymore.
-I’m currently the Technical Director for Pitch Wars, the webmaster of Asian Author Alliance, and the founder of a kidlit community campaign for Philippine typhoon victims, KidLit For Luzon.
+I was also the Technical Director of Pitch Wars, the webmaster of Asian Author Alliance, and the founder of a kidlit community campaign for Philippine typhoon victims, KidLit For Luzon.

 Before I became a published kidlit author, I focused on web design and development.
 I’ve been in the field for more than 20 years already.
 Today, I run a design studio with my husband in Cainta, Rizal.
 Sometimes, I do freelance copywriting and fiction editing on the side.

-And oh… The duck in my official author photo with me was Quackie.
+And oh… The duck in my official author photo was Quackie.
 She’s in heaven now.
 I miss her so much, but I’m grateful such a sweet and loving bird trusted me and because a huge part of my life.
 I will never forget her. 😊 If you want to see more of Quackie’s photos, you can check out her own blog on Tumblr.

 Like my website?
 I made it! 😊 Check out my online portfolio.